erics273/bootstrap_4_guide/README.md

 - `h-50` - 50% of the parent containers available vertical space
 - `h-75` - 75% of the parent containers available vertical space
 - `h-100` - 100% of the parent containers available vertical space (can be affected by additional margin and appear to extend past its container)
-- `h-auto` - default behavior of a block level-element taking up all the available vertical space in its container but not affected by an additional margin
+- `h-auto` - default behavior of a block-level element taking up all the available vertical space in its container but not affected by an additional margin

-**A visual represetation of the `width` sizing classes highlightng `auto` vs `100`**
+**A visual representation of the `width` sizing classes highlighting `auto` vs `100`**

 ![sizing_classes](sizing_classes.png)